onekiloparsec/SwiftAA/README.md

 *The most comprehensive and accurate collection of astronomical algorithms, in C++, Objective-C and Swift3, all in one place.*

-Ongoing development is written in Swift3 and using AA+ version 1.76 (released February 12th, 2017).
-It will soon reach version 2.0.
-But it is already usable (and used) in production apps.
+Ongoing development is written in Swift3 and using AA+ version 1.91 (released August 1st, 2017).
+**It is already used in production apps.** In particular, [MeteorActive](https://itunes.apple.com/us/app/meteoractive/id1205712190?mt=8), a carefully crafted iOS app to get everything about meteors.

 SwiftAA is first built with an Objective-C(++) layer atop the C++ implementation of Astronomical Algorithms (see below).
-These algorithms also make use of the [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework making it the most complete and accurate collection of algorithms for all things astronomical.
+This implementation make use of the [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework, and includes the complete support for the ELP/MPP02 theory (for the Moon, see [here](ftp://cyrano-se.obspm.fr/pub/2_lunar_solutions/2_elpmpp02) for instance).
+Thus, SwiftAA, thanks to AA+, is the most complete and accurate collection of algorithms for all things astronomical.

-On top of this, SwiftAA provides **modern APIs** taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
+But on top of this, **SwiftAA provides modern APIs** taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
 Additional functions and algorithms are added to improve even more completeness and ease of use.
-In particular, SwiftAA provides **units safety** a lot stronger than C++ APIs.
+In particular, SwiftAA provides a lot stronger **units safety** compared to C++ APIs.

 Moreover, SwiftAA intends to provide a much improved unit tests coverage.
-The target is about 50% of code coverage for the milestone 2.0.

 Documentation